khoitd1997/tiva_SSD1306_Driver/README.md

 - Variable image size
 - Auxillary features like adjusting constrast, clear display, etc

+## Design

+This a pretty simple driver, communication with the ssd1306 is detailed in the datasheet and most functions simply follow that.
+The font creator script was designed to be easy to use and require almost no work to integrate the result.

 ## Docs

 [Doxygen Docs for the Driver](https://khoitd1997.github.io/tiva_SSD1306_Driver/)